gridonic/js/es6-rollup/README.md

 # ES6+ and rollup.js

-This setup is using [rollup.js] as module bundler.
+This setup uses [rollup.js] as the module bundler and *does not* transpile ES6+ code.
 One of the big benefits of rollup – as of the time of writing this – is the so called [tree-shaking].

-- Example code is component based
-- No frameworks added
-- Starting at zero

 Have fun! ✌️